 BMed, MPH, PhD, FRACP (hon.), FCSANZ, FAAHMS

-Alex is an internationally leading Aboriginal clinician/researcher who has worked his entire career in Aboriginal health in the provision of public health services, infectious diseases and chronic disease care, health care policy and research.
+Professor Alex Brown is the Professor of Indigenous Genomics at the Telethon Kids Institute and The Australian National University.
+He is an internationally leading Aboriginal clinician/researcher (Yuin Nation) who has worked his entire career in Aboriginal health in the provision of public health services, infectious diseases and chronic disease care, health care policy and research.
 He has family connections to Nowra, Wreck Bay and Wallaga Lake on the far south coast of NSW.

 In 2012, Alex was awarded the Viertel Senior Medical Research Fellowship to further his research into the impacts of psychological determinants on cardiovascular disease in Aboriginal communities.